-Dan Mara, an award-winning administrator and a hall-of-fame coach, enters his 11th year as Commissioner of the Central Atlantic Collegiate Conference.
+Dan Mara, an award-winning administrator and a hall-of-fame coach, is in his 12th year as Commissioner of the Central Atlantic Collegiate Conference.
 Mara arrived at the CACC Office in 2006 after 11 years as the Associate Vice President for Athletics and Fitness at CACC-member Post University.

 Mara served as Vice President of the CACC Directors Council from 1998 to 2004 and chaired the conference's Ethics and Membership Committees until his appointment as Commissioner.
 He was a CACC representative to the NCAA Northeast Regional Division II Men's Basketball Committee from 2002-05.
 During that time, he was heavily involved with the CACC's move to the NCAA.
 Mara, and Caldwell University Executive Director of Athletics Mark Corino, served as the conference's representatives to the NCAA and the Division II Collegiate Commissioner's Association as the league progressed through the Provisional Conference process.
 The CACC was elected to Active NCAA Membership in July of 2004.

 Mara led the Post University Athletic Department for 11 years (1995-2006), during which he moved the Eagles from the National Association of Intercollegiate Athletics (NAIA) to full membership status in the National Collegiate Athletic Association (NCAA) Division II.
 Mara began as Director of Athletics in 1995 and was promoted to Associate Vice President in 2002.
 During his tenure, the Post athletic program grew from five varsity sports to 12 varsity, two sub-varsity and two club sports.
 Mara received many honors for his achievements as an athletic administrator at Post.
 He was named CACC Athletic Administrator of the Year in 1997-98, 2000-2001 and 2005-06, and was named NAIA Region X Athletic Administrator of the Year in 2001.
 The American Red Cross recognized him with the Good Neighbor Award in 2005.